ttaubert/octoblog/source/_posts/2014-06-05-password-based-key-derivation-using-the-web-cryptography-api.markdown

   "raw", data, {name: "PBKDF2"}, false, ["deriveKey"]);
 {% endcodeblock %}

-The `password` variable's value as seen above would be coming from the user.
+The `password` variable's value as seen above would be supplied by the user.
 Note that per spec you could also use the algorithm's `generateKey()` method to open a native prompt querying for a password.